Kids playing soccer on a field representing active children at risk of heel pain and Sever’s disease

 How Does Sever’s Disease Develop?

 Sever’s disease is a growth plate condition resulting in an inflamed heel.
 It primarily occurs in young athletes and adolescents going through puberty.
-The rapid growth spurts that occur during this time in a child’s life can cause his or her bones to develop faster than the muscles and connective tissue.
+The rapid growth spurts that occur during this time in a child’s life can cause bones to develop faster than the muscles and connective tissue.

-This causes inflammation and loss of flexibility in the heel.
-It also causes pain.
-The tightened muscles and tendons creates pain in the affected area.
-Combined with the added pressure of a stiffened heel structure, all weight-bearing activities are severely restricted.
+This causes inflammation and loss of flexibility in the heel, which leads to pain.
+Tightened muscles and tendons increase strain in the affected area.
+Combined with the added pressure of a stiffened heel structure, weight-bearing activities can become uncomfortable.
+Other conditions like plantar fasciitis can also cause heel discomfort.

-To prevent or relieve the symptoms of Sever’s disease in your child, physicians often recommend certain Sever’s disease treatment exercises and stretches targeting the heel and lower leg.
+To help relieve symptoms, physicians often recommend Sever’s disease treatment exercises and stretches targeting the heel and lower leg.

 Who Gets Sever’s Disease?

-Sever’s disease is most common amongst children going through adolescent growth spurts.
+Sever’s disease is most common among children going through adolescent growth spurts.
 For boys, growth spurts typically take place between the ages of 10 and 15.
-Girls, on the other hand, typically experience growth spurts from the age of eight up until 13 years of age.
+Girls typically experience growth spurts between ages 8 and 13.

-Young athletes participating in gymnastics, basketball, track, and other high-impact sports are more likely to suffer the effects of Sever’s disease.
-However, children who are less active are still at risk.
-Regardless, there are certain Sever’s disease stretches that can help.
+Young athletes participating in gymnastics, basketball, track, and other high-impact sports are more likely to experience symptoms.
+However, less active children can also develop this condition.

 What are the Signs and Symptoms of Sever’s Disease?